Here’s Why Your Child Should Practice Meditation

 Instead of being sent to the principle’s office, students are sent to the Mindful Moment Room.
 In this room, the students are paired with an instructor where they then detail the reason for their presence in the room.
 This is then followed by mindfulness exercises.

-Aside from lowering the rates of suspensions, meditation is a practice that the younger population should adopt – especially in these times.
+Meditation is a practice that the younger population should adopt – especially in these times.
 According to a study published in the Journal of Abnormal Psychology, the mental health of teens and young adults in the United States has alarmingly declined.

 Benefits of meditation in kids

 Be it the growth of social media or increasing school violence – the mental health of the youth is in disarray.
 Yet, regularly practicing meditation can help to provide several emotional, mental and intellectual benefits.
-One study revealed how meditation helped to protect the cardiovascular health of teens at summer camp by lowering their blood pressure.
+One study revealed how meditation helped protect the cardiovascular health of teens at summer camp by lowering their blood pressure.

 According to statistics, anxiety disorders are the most common mental illness in the United States, with 1 in 8 American children dealing with it (1).